-It shows you how important key influencers are to good marketing.
-Good marketing, of course, is the different between a good book that sells and a good book that doesn’t.
+It illustrates how important key influencers are to good marketing.
+And good marketing is the difference between a good book that sells and a good book that doesn’t.

 Plus, if the big consumer brands are connecting with their audience’s influencers in ways that help them sell more products, shouldn’t you be doing it, too?

 To find your key influencers, you have to be clear on your target audience.
-You have to know who is most likely to buy your book.
-(For more on that, read “The formula for more book sales.“)
+It’s essential that you know who is most likely to buy your book.
+(For more on that, read “The powerful and effective formula for more book sales.“)

 When you know your target audience, you can figure out who they listen to and respect.

-Novelists working through this identification process will want to start with the most popular authors in their genre.
-A historical romance author, for example, might include Julia Quinn and Eloisa James on her list of key influencers.
+A historical romance author, for example, might include Diana Gabaldon and Beverly Jenkins on their list of key influencers.

 The question for many authors is “How do I figure out who influences my readers?”

-- If you write fiction, you’re probably influenced by certain novelists.
+- If you write fiction, you’re probably influenced by certain novelists or recognize the names of up and comers.
 Start there.

 - If you write nonfiction, who are the topic experts you’re following already?